-Fees Paid to and Interests held in the Scheme by the Responsible entity and its Associates
+Fees paid to and interests held in the Scheme by the Responsible Entity or its associates

-Fees paid to the Responsible entity and its associates out of Scheme property during the year ended 30 June 2022 are disclosed in Note 13 to the financial statements.
+Fees paid to the Responsible Entity and its associates out of Scheme property during the year are disclosed in Note 12 to the financial statements.

-No fees were paid out of Scheme property to the Directors of the Responsible Entity during the year ended 30 June 2022.
+No fees were paid out of Scheme property to the Directors of the Responsible Entity during the year.

-The number of interests in the Scheme held by the Responsible Entity or its associates as at the end of the year are disclosed in Note 13 to the financial statements.
+The number of interests held in the Scheme by the Responsible Entity or its associates as at the end of the financial year are disclosed in Note 12 to the financial statements.

-Auditors Independence Declaration
+Auditor's Independence Declaration

-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 has been included.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.